dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 Notice that we have added a parameter between the tag and content parameters.
 The object used as the second parameter can set any attribute on the element being created.
 This method of using JavaScript or TypeScript to create DOM elements is called [HyperScript](https://github.com/hyperhype/hyperscript) and is shared by many virtual DOM implementations.

+{% section %}

+## Summary

 Congratulations!
 You are off to a good start on your journey to master Dojo 2.
-In the [next tutorial](../002_creating_an_application/), we will start to get familiar with the major components of a Dojo 2 application.
+In [Components of a Dojo 2 application](../002_creating_an_application/), we will start to get familiar with the major components of a Dojo 2 application.

 If you would like, you can download the completed [demo application](../assets/001_static_content-finished.zip) from this tutorial.